-PDS Chapter 3 - Income Products, page 74, the following text is inserted at the end of Section 31.1.
+PDS Chapter 3 - Income Products, page 65, Income product benefit specifics, the following text is inserted at the end of Section 31.1:

 For an Income Protection Policy held inside superannuation and an Income Protection as Superannuation Policy, we will not provide any benefit unless the benefit is consistent with a superannuation condition of release under superannuation law.
 For more information on the superannuation conditions of release, please see chapter 6, section 9.